But if there’s a doubt maybe I can give out a thousand reasons why…

 (“Say It Isn’t So” 1983)

-Grading the Albums of Daryl Hall & John Oates aka Why the Hell Am I Doing This ? : In the words of late, legendary writer Toni Morrison, “If there is a book that you want to read, but it hasn’t been written yet, then you must write it“.
+Grading the Albums of Daryl Hall & John Oates aka Why the Hell Am I Doing This?: In the words of late, legendary writer Toni Morrison, “If there is a book that you want to read, but it hasn’t been written yet, then you must write it“.
 Now to be clear here, I am in no way comparing myself to a real and extraordinarily gifted author, it’s just that this statement kind of explains why I’m doing this.
-I’ve always wanted to read a piece breaking down the Hall & Oates catalogue and ephemera and so figured I’d just make one for fun, for love, and for all the past, present and future H & O acolytes otherwise known as my people.
+I’ve always wanted to read a piece breaking down the Hall & Oates catalog and ephemera and so figured I’d just make one for fun, for love, and for all the past, present, and future H & O acolytes otherwise known as my people.

 Oh no, not sidebars: Yes sidebars, but mostly in spirit, because they aren’t situated physically on the side, they are just stuffed directly inside this essay thing.
 These “sidebars” feature ludicrous conspiracy theories, potentially embarrassing anecdotes as well as impossibly misguided counterpoints to popular opinions.
 The truly unhinged and wtf sidebars happen once we hit the ’80s so I hope you will stick it out until then.

-DARYL HALL & JOHN OATES ( established 1970 ™) : Need to get factual and dry for a second which I want to apologize for in advance.
-I promise there’s some shit talking right around the corner.
-Anyway, since coming on the scene in the early ’70s, H & O have sold over 40 million records, had six # 1’s, 34 chart hits, 7 platinum and 6 Gold albums.
-Those are crazy numbers when you consider they happened at a time when you had to buy actual records, tapes or uh, reel to reels in order to hear stuff at your leisure.
-When the only number that was counted technically was that initial time you played it i.e. bought it.
-Streaming has skewed and forever altered the meaning of numbers but the point is H & O have been insanely successful ( and H & O’s play counts across all the platforms add up to pretty staggering numbers ).
+DARYL HALL & JOHN OATES ( established 1970 ™): Need to get factual and dry for a second which I want to apologize for in advance.
+I promise there’s some shit-talking right around the corner.
+Anyway, since coming on the scene in the early ’70s, H & O have sold over 40 million records, had six # 1’s, 34 chart hits, 7 platinum, and 6 Gold albums.
+Those are crazy numbers when you consider they happened at a time when you had to buy actual records or tapes in order to hear stuff at your leisure and the only number that was counted technically was that initial time you played it i.e. bought it.
+Streaming has skewed and forever altered the meaning of numbers but the point is H & O have been insanely successful (and for the record, H & O’s play counts across all the platforms add up to pretty staggering numbers ).
 But the singles are only half the story.
 Let’s talk about that for a second…

 “Singles remind me of kisses, albums remind me of plans”